sheyman/docs-barbican/api-docs/common-gs/auth-using-curl.rst

 tenant ID
     The tenant ID value provides your account number.
 For most Rackspace Cloud service APIs, the tenant ID is appended to the API endpoint in the service catalog automatically.
-You

 endpoints
 	 The endpoints object provides the URLs that you can use to access the API service.